mondeja/pymarketcap/README.rst

    pip3 install pymarketcap

-- On Windows will be used ``urllib`` library to make synchronous requests and on Linux/Mac will be build against `libcurl <https://curl.haxx.se/docs/install.html>`_ C library.
+- On Windows, `urllib <https://docs.python.org/3/library/urllib.html>`_  will be used library by default to make synchronous requests whereas that on Linux/Mac will be built using `libcurl <https://curl.haxx.se/docs/install.html>`_ C library.
 You can control this (see below):

 From source